bjs007/SocialEngagementApp/README.md

 In the Sms notification module we use a Third Party API for sending SMS.
-For more details please refer the official page [TextBelt website](http://textbelt.com)
+For more details please refer the official page [TextBelt website](http://textbelt.com) The code is checked in the “smsnotification” branch in git.